 Fresh Pineapple – The thick cuts of the fruit will help stabilize the trompo.

-Onion and Garlic – Fresh is best, but you can substitute for 1 tbsp garlic powder and 1 tbsp onion powder.
+Onion and Garlic – Fresh is best, but you can substitute for 1 tablespoon garlic powder and 1 tablespoon onion powder.

 Mexican Oregano is citrusy, herby, and makes the perfect addition to the marinade.